 At the foot of the Aventine hill are the monumental ruins of the Baths of Caracalla, used from the Second to Sixth century AD.
 Taking a bath was a social event for the people of ancient Rome and the huge complex could hold up to 1600 bathers!
 Besides baths, they held an array of facilities such as a gym, art galleries, gardens, and shops selling food and drinks.

-11. Ostia AnticaThe ruins of the ancient Rome port of Ostia Antica, accessible from Rome by public transportation, are well worth a visit.
-It is a huge complex and you can easily spend several hours wandering around the old streets, shops, and houses.
+, are well worth a visit.
+It's a huge complex and you can easily spend several hours wandering around the old streets, shops, and houses.
 You should plan at least a half day for this trip.
-To get there, take the Metro Line B to Magliana and take the Ostia Lido train from there.